If the prospect of student debt and full-time study for the next three years make university seem less appealing, you've many other options

-- achieve qualifications while earning a salary;
+- achieve qualifications as you earn a salary

-- increase your lifetime earnings;
+- increase your lifetime earnings

-As well as working towards professional accreditation and membership, you may be awarded a qualification equivalent to an NVQ level 4 or a foundation degree.
+In addition to working towards professional accreditation and membership, you may be awarded a qualification equivalent to an NVQ level 4 or a foundation degree.

 Following a similar structure to higher apprenticeships are school and college leaver programmes.
 One of the main differences is that they don't always end in a formal qualification.

 These jobs don't require applicants to hold a relevant professional qualification and are therefore available to school or college leavers.
-Viewed as the entry-point into a specific vocation, some entry-level jobs don't even require applicants to have work experience in the field.
-Many openings are on a full-time, permanent basis; but some may instead be on a temporary contract or restricted to part-time hours.
+Viewed as the entry-point into a specific vocation, some entry-level jobs don't even require applicants to have work experience in the field - as skills will often be developed through on-the-job training.

 There are three main types of entry-level job available to school or college leavers: